 In fact, they were HMS Tenedos and HMS Junon, two frigates rated to carry 38 guns, but actually armed with 46.
 Together, they were more than a match for Constitution.

 Constitution’s unusual paint job initially perplexed the British crews.
-Junon‘s Captain Clotworthy Upton afterwards wrote to Admiral Griffiths in Halifax, saying, “She was painted with a single Yellow Streak, black Stern, and her entire line so perfectly straight, that when her hull first rose above the Horizon, I could scarcely persuade myself she was more than a Corvette.”
-As they drew closer, however, he could see she was one of the large American frigates: “I know of no other Ship which would answer the description,” he wrote, “except President; that she is an American I have no doubt.”
+Junon‘s Captain Clotworthy Upton afterwards wrote to Vice Admiral Sir Edward Griffith Colpoys in Halifax, saying, “She was painted with a single Yellow Streak, black Stern, and her entire line so perfectly straight, that when her hull first rose above the Horizon, I could scarcely persuade myself she was more than a Corvette.”
+As they drew closer, however, he could see it was one of the large American frigates: “I know of no other Ship which would answer the description,” he wrote, “except President; that she is an American I have no doubt.”

 The breeze no longer favored reaching Portsmouth, and if Constitution couldn’t weather Cape Ann and Thatcher Island, they’d be trapped in Ipswich Bay, with no safe haven under their lee.

-At 9:15, with a light breeze, Stewart ordered all sail set and steered to the south.
+At 9:15 AM, with a light breeze, Stewart ordered all sail set and steered to the south.
 The British ships continued to close quickly, still riding the easterly breeze toward shore.
 As they got closer, Constitution’s seamen began to lighten the ship.
 First they “started” the water by breaking down the water casks and pumping it overboard.
 The broken staves and barrel hoops went in after.
 Spare yards stowed amidships were next, followed by some beef and pork.
-With the ship settling too much by the stern, Stewart ordered 1500 gallons of rum pumped over the side- a true tragedy for the crew!
+With the ship settling too much by the stern, Stewart ordered 1,500 gallons of rum pumped over the side — a true tragedy for the crew!

-Jettisoning the stores worked, because by 10:30 the officers could tell they were drawing away from the British.
-The wind that carried the enemy inshore finally reached Constitution, and she slowly drew away from her pursuers.
+Jettisoning the stores worked, because by 10:30 AM the officers could tell they were drawing away from the British.
+The wind that carried the enemy inshore finally reached Constitution, and the ship slowly drew away from its pursuers.

 The local newspapers were happy to crow about the successful escape of their favorite frigate.
 The Salem Gazette recounted the efforts of the local populace, and concluded that in Salem Harbor “she is considered in a state of security… her crew is in fine condition [excluding those with scurvy, presumably], and her safe return is hailed with joy.”
 The Salem Register echoed these sentiments, saying, “she now triumphantly rides in safety to the great joy of our citizens, who felt so lively an interest in the welfare of this celebrated ship, and her gallant officers and crew.”
 Report of the ship’s arrival in Marblehead reached Boston the same day, and the Boston Gazette claimed that if news of her getting safe into Salem had not reached town by Monday morning, “a force from 10 to 12,000 men with a considerable train of artillery would have been in Marblehead, to defend their favorite Constitution.”